oracle-livelabs/security/database/advanced/beyond-the-baseline/database-vault.md

 ## Introduction
 This workshop introduces the various features and functionality of Oracle Database Vault (DV).
 It gives the user an opportunity to learn how to configure those features to prevent unauthorized privileged users from accessing sensitive data.

-Estimated Time: 60 minutes
+Estimated Time: 20 minutes

 *Version tested in this lab:* Oracle Database 19c Enterprise Edition

 ### Video Preview
-Watch a preview of "*LiveLabs - Oracle Database Vault (May 2022)*" [](youtube:M5Kn-acUHRQ)
+Watch a preview of "*LiveLabs - Oracle Database Vault*" [](youtube:M5Kn-acUHRQ)

 ### Objectives
 - Enable Database Vault in the container and `PDB1` pluggable database
 - Protect sensitive data using a Database Vault realm
-- Safeguard service accounts using Trusted Path
-- Test Database Vault Controls with Simulation mode
-- Protect pluggable databases from Container Admins
+- Protect pluggable databases from container administrators

 ### Prerequisites
 This lab assumes you have: